nixxo/rust-lang-book-it/src/ch20-02-advanced-traits.md

 extension of the functionality of the trait without breaking the existing implementation code.

-### Disambiguating Between Methods with the Same Name
+### Disambiguating Between Identically Named Methods

 Nothing in Rust prevents a trait from having a method with the same name as another trait’s method, nor does Rust prevent you from implementing both traits